GAM-team/GAM/docs/Authorization.md

 ### Basic
 Use an existing uninitialized/uncredentialed project and configure it to be a GAM project; this typically used when the GCP  administrators have created a basic project because project creation is not available for most users.

+See Jay's notes about how to do this: https://github.com/GAM-team/GAM/wiki/GAM-with--minimal-GCP-rights

 ```
 gam use project [<EmailAddress>] [project <ProjectID>]
 ```